Lamassau/PiTrol/README.md

   ```

 ## How to Contribute
 Have a feature in mind you'd like to add to the project?
-[Send a pull request](https://github.com/AlKass/PiTrol/pulls)
+Send a pull request

 Want a feature that you don't quiet know how to implement?
-[Place an issue](https://github.com/AlKass/PiTrol/issues)
+Place an issue

-## Tools & Resources
-* We maintain our design planning and development process in a Waffle.io management board.
-Click [here](https://waffle.io/AlKass/PiTrol) to join the development board.

 ## Authors
 [Fadi Hanna Al-Kass] (https://github.com/alkass)